How We Build

 owl, eagle and hawk attacks in addition to keeping raccoons

-from climbing over the perimeter fencing and into our pens.
+from climbing over the perimeter fencing and into your pen.
+While I

-with a 125 lb breaking strength that we buy in rolls of
+with a 125 lb breaking strength can be purchased in rolls of

 52' x 155'